neGleb1/ape-philosophy/README.md

 1) Basic CSS styling (colors, fonts). style.css row 9, row 12, row 13

-2) Use of classes and IDs to style specific elements. style.css row 54, row 195
+2) Use of classes and IDs to style specific elements. style.css row 54, row 216

-3) Implementation of responsive design elements. style.css row 42.
+3) Implementation of responsive design elements. style.css row 43.
 YOU CAN ALSO JUST TRY TO RESIZE BROWSER WINDOW

-4) Use of layouts for advanced user interfaces (arrays, float, flexbox, css grid) style.css row 43, row 108
+4) Use of layouts for advanced user interfaces (arrays, float, flexbox, css grid) style.css row 44, row 114

 5) Styling demonstrates a strong grasp of layout principles, aesthetics, and user experience.
-WEBSITE WORKS ON COMPUTER, PHONE AND TABLET
+WEBSITE WORKS ON COMPUTER, PHONE AND TABLET SCREENS

 ## JavaScript Basics